og-adi/movies4u-bot/README.md

 ## How It Works

-1.  **Search:** The script takes a user query, constructs a search URL for `movies4u.gold`, and scrapes the results page using `requests` and `BeautifulSoup`.
+1.  **Search:** The script takes a user query, constructs a search URL for `movies4u.mov`, and scrapes the results page using `requests` and `BeautifulSoup`.
 2.  **Selection:** It displays the titles and links of the found content, allowing the user to select the correct one.
-3.  **Link Extraction:** The script visits the selected movie's page and parses it to find the initial download link, which typically points to a `linkz.wiki` page.
+3.  **Link Extraction:** The script visits the selected movie's page and parses it to find the initial download link, which typically points to a `linkz.wiki` or `linkz.mom` page.
 4.  **Bypass:** To access the final links, the script launches a browser instance using `SeleniumBase` with undetected-chromedriver (`uc=True`). this allows it to bypass JavaScript challenges and bot detection mechanisms.
 5.  **Final Output:** Once on the final page, the script parses the HTML one last time to extract and print all available download links, which are often grouped by video quality.